itu-itis/git-fundamentals-draft-itu-itis21-gecgilb21/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub  [MODIFIED BY BARIŞ GECÇGİL 820210327]

 ## 🤓 Course overview and learning outcomes